voxtourai/voxtourai.github.io/planning/planning.md

 ---
 layout: default
-title: PLANNING THE TOUR
+title: Planning the Tour
-description: PLANNING THE TOUR
+description: Planning the Tour
 nav_order: 2
 has_children: true
 ---